-While the curriculum under the Center for Conservation Excellence does not expect to directly create hunters, anglers, or conservationists, this effort’s ability to arm future professionals with honest and accurate principles of conservation law and wildlife management will benefit the future of conservation in many ways and offer a critical balance to today’s legal education.
-Those working in the conservation industry depend on the legal system to defend their rights to operate under the North American Model to protect wildlife through modern data and science.
-For this to continue, law students and graduates need to understand the importance of conservation law and what it protects to help America’s wildlife, habitat, and rights to hunt and fish.
+While the Center for Conservation Excellence's curriculum is not designed to directly produce hunters, anglers, or conservationists, it aims to equip future professionals with a solid foundation in conservation law and wildlife management.
+This approach will significantly contribute to the future of conservation and provide a vital complement to current legal education.
+Those working in the conservation field rely on the legal system to uphold their rights to manage and protect wildlife in alignment with the North American Model, utilizing modern science and data.
+To ensure this continues, students and graduates must understand the critical role of conservation law and its protections for wildlife, habitats, and the rights to hunt and fish.

 Education